UoMMIB/Python-Club/readme.md

 This is the repository for MIB Python club!

+I've moved everything to the [MIB page](https://github.com/UoMMIB/Python-Club), so check there for up to date stuff

 # We have:
 ### Tutorials:
 * **[Some basic python bits](https://github.com/jamesengleback/MIBPythonClub/blob/master/Tutorials/BasicBitsPython.ipynb)**  -Introduction to jupyter notebooks and some basic syntax.
 Use what we've learned to make a DNA translator.